How To Integrate Payment Gateways Into Your Website

 You may also be asked to set up a payment method, such as a credit card or bank account.
 This is typically done so that the provider can verify your identity and ensure that you’re a legitimate business owner.

-Step three: integrate the payment gateway into your website
+Step three: integrate payment gateway in website

 The next step is to integrate the payment gateway into your website.
 This usually involves adding a few lines of code to your website’s checkout page, but working with a service like SPP can make the process even simpler.